 Part 5: Oh Sh*t

-When we returned back to the hotel, Jesse told me his intestines were burning.
+When we returned back to the hotel, Jacob told me his intestines were burning.
 I'm not sure if it was our meal of all those vegetables or an allergic reaction to being surprised all day, but he ended up on the pot for the next half hour.
 Because there was no fan in the bathroom, I heard everything.
 And you know what?
 I honestly didn't care.
 I played a game of Words With Friends on the phone with him so he'd have some virtual company.

 "True romance is playing Words With Friends when your partner is pooping," I yelled to the bathroom.